Dragon-Wonder/Attacker-The-Game/README.md

+#Abandoned
+As of 2015-07-20 I have decided to abandon this project.
+I accomplished what I wanted to with this project, which was to learn more about c++.
+Now the code is at a point where if I want to expand it significantly I would basically have to rewrite it from the beginning.
+When I do try to do this I run into some many errors and bugs that it is not worth trying to fix it to me.

+This all being said I am going to leave the source code here in case anyone wants to use it.
+(Not likely since it is pretty crappy).
+If anyone wants to take over the project (once again why) I'd happily give it to them.

+I may still do and update every now and again but because of work and other projects as well as a lack of motivation at the moment, I don't really care to continute this project anymore.

+I might start another game at some point, this time a little more focused on the actual game as opposed to learning to code like I did with this one.
+Maybe in C next time, or C++ or hey maybe I'll learn another language and write it in that.
+I don't know.
+What I do know is the next project will be a lot better than this one.

 # Attacker: The Game
 A game I am working on as a way to teach myself c++ putting it here mainly to have a version in a central location, but also to get feedback and help if I get any.